 We will create a study package that extracts the patient-level data locally and then calculates the four aggregate data components.
 These will be saved as CVS files for the collaborator to inspect and automatically extracted into a compressed directory for sharing.
 We will then provide instructions for sending the results via FSTP.

-DLMs
+DLMMs

 Statistical models